aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.UKNSS.md

 Note that the two tests differ only by the use of single  separate directories (`-u`).

-Both tests shall be repeated at each of the following concurencies:
+Both tests shall be repeated at each of the following scenarios:
 - *a.* a single MPI process on a compute node
 - *b.* the optimal number of MPI processes on a single compute node
 - *c.* the sufficient number of compute nodes that achieves the peak results for the proposed system